-Many patients present to our surgeons at Proliance Hand, Wrist and Elbow with ongoing pain in the joint of the thumb.
-One of the most common diagnoses in that small area is arthritis of the first (thumb) carpometacarpal joint.
-This form of arthritis is so widespread there are a variety of names for it including basal joint arthritis, thumb base arthritis, and thumb carpometacarpal (CMC) osteoarthritis (OA).
-It is so common that one Swedish study found that physicians diagnosed this problem in 1.4% of the entire population, with 78.5% of those affected being women.
-Fortunately, there are many treatment options available to patients.
+Many patients present to our surgeons at Proliance Hand, Wrist and Elbow with ongoing thumb joint pain.
+One of the most common diagnoses in that area is arthritis of the first (thumb) carpometacarpal joint.
+This form of arthritis is so widespread that there are a variety of names for it including basal joint arthritis, thumb base arthritis, and thumb carpometacarpal (CMC) osteoarthritis (OA).
+Thumb pain is so prevalent that a Swedish study revealed physicians diagnose it in 1.4% of the overall population.
+Women constitute 78.5% of those affected.
+Fortunately, patients have access to a wide range of treatment options to alleviate this condition.

 How do I know if the pain in the joint of my thumb is due to osteoarthritis?

 (Disclaimer: this blog is not meant to provide a diagnosis.
-You should be evaluated by a board-certified hand surgeon if you are experiencing pain and loss of function in your thumb.)
+You should be evaluated by a board-certified hand surgeon, such as one of our qualified hand specialists, if you are experiencing pain and loss of function in your thumb.)

 Initial treatment for thumb carpometacarpal osteoarthritis largely starts with non-surgical options.
 The goal of conservative management is to help alleviate the symptoms that result from painful inflammation as the joint wears out.
-Many patients have found positive results with avoiding certain activities involving heavy grip and key pinching type motions.
+Patients have found positive results with avoiding activities involving heavy grip and key pinching type motions.
 Other patients swear by warm water soaks in the morning and assistive devices like jar openers.

 A large family of nonsteroidal anti-inflammatory medications exist, and many studies have proven their reliability in the treatment of hand arthritis.
-Common medications include ibuprofen and naproxen, and there are even over-the-counter gels, like diclofenac, for patients who are unable to take pills.
+Common medications include ibuprofen and naproxen.
+There are even over-the-counter gels, like diclofenac, for patients who are unable to take pills.

 How Can Proliance Hand, Wrist and Elbow Physicians Help?

-Stay tuned in the next few weeks as we continue the conversation about thumb carpometacarpal osteoarthritis.
+Stay tuned as we continue the conversation about thumb carpometacarpal osteoarthritis.
 Next, we will provide an in-depth review of the various injections that patients can consider to tackle their thumb pain!

 Thumb carpometacarpal osteoarthritis doesn’t have to be an overwhelming diagnosis.
 Researchers in Boston, Texas and the Netherlands have designed a tool to help patients make the correct decision for their thumb, check it out at: https://www.decisionaid.info/pp/thumboa/intro.